-The mission of Piedmont College’s Center for Teaching and Learning is to provide professional development opportunities for both faculty and staff, with special attention to pedagogy, curriculum, research and the scholarship of teaching and learning.
+The mission of Piedmont University’s Center for Teaching and Learning is to provide professional development opportunities for both faculty and staff, with special attention to pedagogy, curriculum, research and the scholarship of teaching and learning.

 Our aim is to support, promote, and enrich the ability of faculty and staff to deliver meaningful and diverse opportunities for student growth and transformation both inside and outside of the classroom.

 This themed issue of Peer Review, published by the Association of American Colleges & Universities, has become a basic resource for understanding, creating, and promoting the idea of a center for teaching and learning.

 Supporting Faculty through a New Teaching and Learning Center -- Peer Review.
 Spring 2009, v.
 11/2